CNC

 What is CNC and why do I want it?

-milling machine with a DRO (Digital ReadOut) in my workshop so I can cut metal accurately.
+milling machine with a DRO (Digital ReadOut) in my workshop and hence I can cut metal accurately.
 I like it, I like it a lot, but this is 'hands on' machining.
 You turn on the spindle motor, a cutting tool goes round and round and you work the handles so the job moves under the cutter and is cut.
 Flat is pretty easy and so is straight.
 I first did this at school and teenaged me was enthralled.
-However remember that now I have
+However remember that now, sixty years later, I have

 Hitachi Seiki

-, once a maker of large CNC (Computer Numerical Control) machine tools, on my CV.
-I also admit that I had a
+, once a big league maker of large CNC (Computer Numerical Control) machine tools, on my CV.
+I can also admit that I had a

 CNC controller

-sitting next to my desk before I retired so I could write and test interfaces for it.
-Hence, when I think of machine tools I tend to think in terms of, at minimum, power feeds with aspirations to full control to industry standards.
-CNC (Computer Numerical Control) is the noble art of 'hands off' machining so...
-What I really need is a comprehensive plan.
+sitting next to my desk for years before I retired so I could write and test interfaces for it.
+Hence, when I think of machine tools, I tend to think in terms of, at minimum, power feeds with aspirations to full control to industry standards.
+CNC is the noble art of 'hands off' machining so...
+What I really need here is a comprehensive plan.

-First point: I want a CNC option not a wholesale takeover.
-I want to cut curves and (see the horrible picture on the right).
-Cutting curves by drawing them on the workpiece and then juggling the X and Y handles to stay on the line works but it doesn't really work.
+First point: I want a CNC option not a wholesale putsh.
+I want to be able to cut proper curves.
+Cutting curves by drawing them on the workpiece and then juggling the X and Y handles to stay on the line works but it doesn't really work (see the horrible picture on the right).
 Conversely I see a lot of YouTube videos where a mill has been CNCed to the point where just bunging a piece of metal on it to flatten it off will involve writing the production g-code.
 That is not what I want.
-I would like to do some CNC today and make a complex, designed part, then tomorrow rough out a bit of mechanical fix-it by hand and maybe type in a scrappy three liner to add a circle.
+I would like to do some CNC today and make a complex, designed part, then tomorrow rough out a bit of mechanical fix-it by hand and maybe type in a scrappy three liner to add a circle or a rounded corner.

 So, I have three axes and a spindle motor to control: I decided to go with a simple stepper motor solution although this might/will probably call for the positioning lead screws to be upgraded to precision ball-screws at some point later on.
 Hence I need some stepper motors, plus the micro-step drivers and PSUs to suit.
-I will use that Pi-5 I bought to try and a nice 15.6 inch touch screen.
+I will use that Pi-5 I previously bought to play with and a nice 15.6 inch 1920x1200 touch screen.

 I was roughing out the software I would need to write when I came across references to LinuxCNC.
 This looked rather interesting and had to be worth a dig.
-Sadly the documentation is geek-ware.
-That is: if you understand things already you can look up that obscure detail you need in moments.
-Thankfully the manual is comprehensive, like 1400 pages of comprehensive.
+Sadly the documentation is complicated.
+Well admittedly CNC is complicated.
+Here, if you understand things already, you can look up that obscure detail you need in moments, the manual is comprehensive, like 1400 pages of comprehensive.
 Everything is there but there is no ELI5 (ELI75?) version however.
-Sadly lots of the 'how I did it' videos on YouTube labour the obvious and skip over the important.
+Then, sadly lots of the 'how I did it' videos on YouTube labour the obvious and skip over the important.

-Now after a lifetime in the business of computers and electronics they are pretty much second nature to me now but I still need that first step to get on board but all the examples I found jumped straight in with huge wire by wire hook up guides and then a brisque 'use these files'.
-However, I sadly discovered, that 'these files' were never quite enough to get a working system.
+Now after a lifetime in the business of computers and electronics they are pretty much second nature to me now but I still need that first step to get on board with a new system.
+However all the examples I found jumped straight in with huge wire by wire hook up guides and then covered software with a brisque 'use these files'.
+However I sadly discovered that 'these files' were never quite enough to get a working system.

 I almost gave up several times but it does G-code.
 Real G-code!
 Like